TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingHTML/MarksSubparts/Index.rst

    and with which you are comfortable.

-- In one of the previous chapters you have copied the template files from :file:`/typo3conf/ext/doc_tut_templating/Resources/Private/Template` to :file:`fileadmin/template/`.

-- Our HTML template is the file :file:`fileadmin/template/index.html`.
+Our HTML template is the file :file:`fileadmin/doc_tut_templating/index.html`.
 You will notice that this is just a normal HTML document.
 You can open it with your web browser and see the design.

   .. tip::